What Damages Can You Claim In Personal Injury Cases?

 It refers to the sum of money that the court awards or imposes as pecuniary compensation, recompense, or satisfaction for loss or injuries suffered as a consequence of either a breach of a contractual obligation or a tortious act.
 They are the amount that the losing side of a lawsuit must pay to the winning side to compensate for losses or injuries caused by the party at fault.

 Were you injured by a negligent party and need to speak with a personal injury lawyer?
-Our attorneys at Arash Law, led by Arash Khorsandi, Esq., can walk you through the damages you can claim.
+Our attorneys at Arash Law, led by Arash Khorsandi, Esq., can walk you through the damages you can pursue.
 Contact our law firm at (888) 488-1391 for a free case review.

 Compensatory Damages Vs. Punitive Damages